illinoistech-itm/jhajek/itmd-521/labs/chapter-16/Readme.md

   - Keep the variables the same: `--driver-cores 1 --total-executor-cores 4 --num-executors 4  --driver-memory 4g --executor-memory 4g`
   - .show(20) to the screen
   - No need to write or save the results out to a file, a we are interested in calculation times

+### Part II

+- Load the Parquet dataset that you wrote out in the last step of lab 6 as your input data
 - On your dataframe, execute a `.cache()` command after completing the previous steps
   - [https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.cache.html?highlight=cache](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.cache.html?highlight=cache "Spark Cache Command")
 - Repeat the above steps and place screenshot (of just yours) here, noting the execution time
   - Based on Chapter 16, explain the cache function and if it had a positive or negative impact on execution time, and why.
 - Explain here...

-### Part II
+### Part III

-Reusing the logic (only) from part I of chapter 11 lab and you can reuse the same dataframe
+- Load the Parquet dataset that you wrote out in the last step of lab 6 as your input data
+- On your dataframe, execute a `.cache()` command after completing the previous steps
 - Use the `.repartition()` function to repartition your data frame
   - [https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.repartition.html?highlight=repartition](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.repartition.html?highlight=repartition "repartition API")
   - Chose which Column to partition by, Weather_Station or Observation_date - example `.repartition("month")`
   - Add code to count the number of partitions that are present after the repartition
+  - Execute the logic you used for Chapter 11 part I
   - Rerun you chapter 11 part I code after the repartition
   - Place screenshot (of just yours) here, noting the execution time
 - Explain why you chose the column you did and the impact on performance relative to the last execution time from part I

+### Part IV

+- Load the Parquet dataset that you wrote out in the last step of lab 6 as your input data
+- On your dataframe, execute a `.cache()` command after completing the previous steps
 - Repeat the steps above, this time add an integer to force the number of partitions
   - Once for 8 partitions: `.repartition(8, "month")`
+  - Execute the logic you used for Chapter 11 part I
   - Place screenshot (of just yours) here, noting the execution time
+- Explain the impact of limiting partitions in the difference between the execution times and how changing the number of partitions effected these numbers

+### Part V

+- Load the Parquet dataset that you wrote out in the last step of lab 6 as your input data
+- On your dataframe, execute a `.cache()` command after completing the previous steps
+- Repeat the steps above, this time add an integer to force the number of partitions
   - Once for 32 partitions: `.repartition(32, "month")`
+  - Execute the logic you used for Chapter 11 part I
   - Place screenshot (of just yours) here, noting the execution time
 - Explain the impact of limiting partitions in the difference between the execution times and how changing the number of partitions effected these numbers

-### Part III
+### Part VI

-Reusing the logic (only) from part I of chapter 11 lab and you can reuse the same dataframe

-- Rerun your code from Part I and II with the allotted resource allocations:
+- Load the Parquet dataset that you wrote out in the last step of lab 6 as your input data
+- On your dataframe, execute a `.cache()` command after completing the previous steps
+  - Execute the logic you used for Chapter 11 part I
+  - Use the below parameters:
     - `--driver-cores 1 --driver-memory 4g --num-executors 8 --executor-memory 4g`
   - Take notice of differences in execution time
 - Explain any differences when the number of executors is increased to 8

-- Rerun your code from Part I and II with the allotted resource allocations:
+### Part VII

+- Load the Parquet dataset that you wrote out in the last step of lab 6 as your input data
+- On your dataframe, execute a `.cache()` command after completing the previous steps
+  - Execute the logic you used for Chapter 11 part I
+  - Use the below parameters:
     - `--driver-cores 1 --driver-memory 4g --num-executors 32 --executor-memory 4g`
   - Take notice of differences in execution time
 - Explain any differences when the number of executors is increased to 8

 ### Notes